karelinas/info/README.md

 subjects.
 Don't be afraid to interrupt with a question related to Japanese.

-Discussions related to Japanese and Japan have priority over others, which can continue in \##japanese-offtopic to accomodate everyone's needs.
+Discussions related to Japanese and Japan have priority over others, which can continue in \##japanese-offtopic to accommodate everyone's needs.

 Write Japanese with at least [kana](https://en.wikipedia.org/wiki/Kana) if you can.